JannieI/canvas-workstation-V3/src/app/roadmap.md

     Error Handling:
     --------------
         - nice message at all points, ie when DB not available on landing page
-        - central logging and handling
+        - central logging and handling: server will do server stuff, add frontend stuff
-        - error bubbling strategy
+        - error bubbling strategy - show each one on a form

     Trends:
         - DATA SUMMARIES, aka CompassQL ...